jiannejose/organic/readme.md

 # Organic

-A simple but elegant web page that I created from the design I found.
+A simple but elegant responsive web page that I created from the design I found.
 Refer to source.

 And here's my output:
 https://jiannejose.github.io/organic/